Stephen-Caldwell/Milestone-project-2/README.md

 ## What to do, what to do?
-This is a simple website that llows users to search for some attractions in the city of their choice.
+This is a simple website that allows users to search for some attractions in the city of their choice.
 The results are listed and displayed on a map.
 Users can then search for directions using public transport withing the city tey are going to.

-## Site Flow
+## UX/User Stories
 The site is split into 2 sections at the top is the map and search for the attractions.
 ### Attraction search
 The user will simply enter a city of their choice suggestions for which city will appear as the user is typing.